OndrejOravec/BIMmanager_g_11/A4/A4_Tutorial.md

 ### 9. Function to measure vertical height of room

 It calculates the vertical distance between a surface (typically a floor) and its closest coverings (such as ceilings).
 It uses the sample point of the floor and iterates through all covering elements to find the closest one directly above the point, determining the vertical distance.
+Unfortunately, for this project four rooms kept getting the height of 2.5m which was checked in the model and since all rooms have the same height of 3m this is a fault in the script.
+A solution hasn't been found and therefor there is a correction step making sure that the height of 2.5m is changed to 3m.

 ```
 def measure_vertical_distances_to_ifccovering(surface, coverings):